biothings/biothings.api/docs/doc/standalone.rst

 ***********************************

 Some APIs use more than one ElasticSearch index to run.
 For instance, myvariant.info uses one index for hg19 assembly, and one index for hg38 assembly.
-With such APIs, the available commands contain a suffix showing which index (thus, which data release) they relate.
+With such APIs, the available commands contain a suffix showing which index (thus, which data release) they relate to.
 Here's the output of ``help()`` from myvariant's standalone instance:

 .. code:: bash